 Although there are variables which refer to each axis, the CNC only allows those referring to the axes selected at the CNC.
-Thus, if the CNC controls the X and Z axes, it only allows the variables ORGX and ORGZ in the case of ORG(X-C).
+Thus, if the CNC controls axes X, Y, Z, U and B, it only allows the variables ORGX, ORGY, ORGZ,.
+ORGU and ORGB in the case of ORG(X-C).